mkemalarif/mkemalarif/README.md

 - 👋 Hi, I’m @mkemalarif
 - 👀 I’m interested in Web Programming
-- 🌱 I’m currently learning CodeIgniter and Laravel
+- 🌱 I’m currently learning Javascript and Laravel

 <!---
 mkemalarif/mkemalarif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.